stephenpalgeorge/ARCHIVED_finch-sass/src/typography/typography.md

 }
 ```

+---

 ## Configuration

 When you use the typography module, you can configure it with a number of variables that are declared as `!default` in the module's index.
-The typography module has the current, configurable, variables:
+The typography module currently has the following configurable variables:

 - $use-web-safe
 - $set-responsive